 #1 Start with a really good product (or service)

 Begin with a product that is something your audience truly wants.
 Make sure you have done all the research, you have surveyed people on your list, and you have asked questions in the forums.
 There is competition in the market and you have created something for which there is a sufficient demand in the marketplace.

 Understand that if you try to sell something that nobody wants, no matter how well you plan and execute your launch, it is not going to work.
 It’s not that your launch failed, but your product did.
-(If you are interested in writing an ebook that sells, check out this four part series I wrote which takes you through all the steps.)

 Also, don’t make the mistake of assuming that if people say yes, they will want it.
 All yays do not necessarily translate into sales.

 #2 Have a beta group test your product